Added by Gerry Regan on April 20, 2019 at 10:30pm — No Comments

 I once held the conceit that Maureen O'Hara was my mother.
 So it came as both a surprise and a delight to come across a picture of the deservedly famous Irish redhead standing alongside my father.

 Compiling family history can be a fascinating pursuit, particularly when a living descendant bequeaths a story as colorful and riveting as that of brothers Tom and John Irwin.
-The young men, among my grandmother’s numerous first cousins, shared a cold-water flat in…Continue
+The young men, among my grandmother’s numerous first cousins, shared a cold-water flat in Manhattan’s gritty Hell’s Kitchen neighborhood.
+That was, until…Continue

 Added by Gerry Regan on November 10, 2016 at 4:30pm — No Comments

 The story refers to two of my grandmother’s first cousins, Tom and John Irwin.
-Tom stood accused with two other men -- and…Continue
+Tom stood accused with two other men -- and all were later convicted -- in the rape of a woman and the armed robbery of the…Continue

 I’ve learned some valuable life lessons from Fionn MacCuhul.